Mobinergy/workspace-one-api/README.md

 - [x] Get the Device Count for all the Organization Groups that are available under the specified Organization Group.
 - [x] Provides the device sample rates for an organization group by Platform.

+## Info
+- [x] Retrieves the information of the AirWatch Developer APIs.

 ## AndroidWork
 In progress